HL7/cds-hooks/input/pagecontent/index.md

 While working in the CDS Client, a user can perform multiple actions in series or in parallel.
 For example, a clinician might prescribe two drugs in a row; each prescription action would be assigned a unique `hookInstance`.
 This allows a CDS Service to uniquely identify each hook invocation.

-Note: the `hookInstance` is globally unique and should contain enough entropy to be un-guessable.
+Note: the `hookInstance` is globally unique and SHOULD contain enough entropy to be un-guessable.

 #### Example